cardhouse/twitchy/README.md

 ## Overview

 Twitchy provides a clean, customizable overlay system that displays chat messages and notifications as toasts on your stream.
-It uses a direct Livewire approach with cache-based polling for reliable, real-time updates without the complexity of WebSocket connections.
+It uses Laravel Reverb WebSockets for real-time updates with a control panel for managing promoted messages.

 ## Features

 - 🎨 **Customizable Toasts**: Display chat messages with user badges, themes, and animations
-- 🔄 **Real-time Updates**: Automatic polling system for live updates
+- 🔄 **Real-time Updates**: Laravel Reverb WebSockets for instant updates
-- 🎮 **Multi-Platform Support**: Compatible with Twitch, Discord, YouTube, IRC, and more
-- 🎯 **Simple API**: Easy-to-use REST endpoints for external integrations
+- 🎮 **IRC Integration**: Built-in Twitch IRC relay for automatic chat message capture
+- 🎯 **Control Panel**: Web interface for managing and promoting chat messages
 - 🎨 **Theme Support**: Dark and light themes with customizable styling
 - 📱 **Responsive Design**: Works on various screen sizes and resolutions
 - ⚡ **Performance**: Lightweight with minimal overhead
+- ⌨️ **Typing Animation**: Realistic typing effect for message display

 ## Installation